 Knowing these oral cancer stages helps patients and doctors strategize better treatment options for a higher chance of recovery.

-Stage 3: Cancer begins to spread to nearby lymph nodes.
+Stage 3: Cancer has grown and may have spread to nearby lymph nodes.
+This stage needs more aggressive treatment and close monitoring.

 Understanding the stage helps determine the treatment plan and recovery chances.